- 43 units available

 The key is to start with a simple foundation and add just a few accents.
 Light-colored walls, neutral furniture, and streamlined storage keep things from feeling heavy.
 Then you can layer in personality with art, pillows, or plants—without tipping into clutter.

 It all depends on location.
 In major cities like New York or San Francisco, 400 square feet can be pricey because every square foot is in demand.
-But in smaller cities or suburban areas, you may find the same size apartment for a fraction of the price.
+But in smaller cities or suburban areas, you may find the same-sized apartment for a fraction of the price.

 Some do, but they’re often on the smaller side.
-Many renters in studios rely on rolling racks, under-bed bins, or wall shelving to supplement closet space.
+Many studio renters rely on rolling racks, under-bed bins, or wall shelving to supplement their closet space.
 If storage is a priority, check the floor plan closely before you sign the lease.

 Natural light, multifunctional furniture, and keeping it clutter-free daily all go a long way.
 Use mirrors to reflect light, choose lighter paint colors, and stick to decor that doesn’t overwhelm the room.
 Small design choices add up, and together they can make a studio feel more open.